United States

 Dalla Valle

 In 1983, Gustav and Naoko Dalla Valle began planting vines on the hillside of Oakville, overlooking Napa Valley.
-The Vineyards produces three wines: Maya (55% Cabernet Sauvignon and 45% Cabernet Franc), Napa Valley Cabernet Sauvignon and Pietre Rosse (100% Sangiovese).
+The Vineyard is famous for its iconic Maya and a Napa Valley Cabernet Sauvignon.

-Maya, named after founders Naoko and Gustav’s daughter, is a special blend of Maya’s Vineyard Cabernet Sauvignon and the best selected blocks of Cabernet Franc.
+Maya, named after founders Naoko and Gustav’s daughter, is a special blend of top blocks of Cabernet Sauvignon and Cabernet Franc.

-Home to some of the most sought-after Cabernet Sauvignon, Napa Valley’s Oakville district stretches across the center of Napa’s valley floor and foothills between the Vaca and Mayacamas Mountains.
+Napa Valley’s Oakville district is the home to some of the most sought-after Cabernet Sauvignon.
 This AVA is home to the legendary To Kalon Vineyard and Martha’s Vineyard, as well as many powerhouse wineries including Screaming Eagle, Silver Oak, Opus One, Far Niente.